MaastrichtU-IDS/data2services-pipeline/README.md

 ./shutdown.sh
 ```

-For MacOS make sure the `/data` repository is access has been granted
+For MacOS make sure access to the `/data` repository has been granted in Docker configuration.

 ### Run

-The directory where are the files to convert needs to be in `/data` (to comply with Apache Drill path).
+The directory where are the **files to convert needs to be in `/data`** (to comply with Apache Drill path).

-The script starts GraphDB and Apache Drill services on Docker.
-They can be started manually with `resources/startup.sh` and stopped with `shutdown.sh`.

 ```shell
 # All parameters